swt30/thesis/chapters/01-introduction/01-introduction.md

 Planets with a gas envelope can also be modelled, although additional equations come into play in the atmosphere.^[@Vazan2013; @Fortney2010; @Baraffe2008]
 This method aims to build a self-consistent model based on some known constraints: for example, given a mass and radius, the mass fractions of a two-layer model may be specified exactly if the compositions of each layer and their equations of state are assumed.^[@Nettelmann2011]
 Other authors have used this approach to scan the parameter space of possible compositions, often using a *ternary diagram* to show the ranges of materials permitted for a given planet,^[@Valencia2007a] or producing grids of models.^[@Zeng2013]
-We will discuss this approach more in @sec:temperature-dependent-models-of-watery-planets.
+We will discuss this approach more in @sec:watery-planets.

 \begin{marginfigure}
   \includegraphics{sample-ternary-diagram}
   \caption[A ternary diagram showing possible compositions for the super-Earth 55 Cancri e] {This ternary diagram shows the range of possible compositions allowed by the mass and radius of the super-Earth 55 Cancri e.
 For this model composed of Fe, C, and MgSiO$_3$, the \textcolor{red}{red} and \textcolor{blue}{blue} regions show the constraints from the \textcolor{red}{visible} and \textcolor{blue}{gray} radii respectively.
 The blue region is a subset of the red.
-Ternary diagrams like this are useful when three numbers, like these mass fractions, sum to one. --- from \protect \citet{Madhusudhan2012a}}
+Ternary diagrams like this are useful when three numbers, like these mass fractions, sum to one. --- \emph{From \protect \citet{Madhusudhan2012a}}}
   \label{fig:ternary-diagram}
 \end{marginfigure}